2007 National Hockey League All-Star Game

 The 2007 National Hockey League All-Star Game was held in Dallas, on January 24, 2007.
 The Western Conference was victorious, defeating the Eastern Conference 12–9.

 On January 23, 2006, NHL Commissioner Gary Bettman announced that the event to be held during the 2006–07 season would take place at American Airlines Center, home of the Dallas Stars.
 The Stars were hosting an All-Star Game for the first time since 1972, when they were known as the Minnesota North Stars.
 The starting lines for both conferences were announced on January 9, 2007, and the full rosters were announced January 13, 2007.

-This was the first NHL All-Star game since 2004.
-The 2004–05 NHL lockout forced the cancellation of that year's game and the 2005–06 season did not include an All-Star game due to the 2006 Winter Olympics.

 This event was broadcast by Versus, CBC and RDS.

+All-Star Game scheduling changes

+Due to the 2004–05 NHL lockout, this was the first All-Star Game since 2004.
+The lockout had forced the cancellation of the entire 2004-05 NHL season, including the All-Star Game, which had been scheduled to be hosted by the Atlanta Thrashers.
+Following the adoption of a new collective bargaining agreement that ended the lockout, the league and the NHLPA agreed not to hold All-Star Games in the years they would send NHL players to the Winter Olympics.
+As this took immediate effect with the 2005–06 season, the 2006 game originally scheduled to be hosted by the Phoenix Coyotes was indefinitely postponed for the 2006 Winter Olympics.
+While Atlanta would get a make-up date in 2008, the Montreal Canadiens were already set to host in 2009 as part of the team's centennial celebrations, and 2010 would again be without a game due to the Olympics.
+Initially, it was planned for the Coyotes to host the 2011 game, but when the Coyotes entered a state of ownership instability, that game was awarded to the Carolina Hurricanes instead, and the Coyotes would never get to host the game before the franchise was suspended in 2024.